michelesalvador/FamilyGem/README.md

 # Family Gem
 ### _Create your own family tree_

-Family Gem is an app for Android designed to manage family trees.<br>
+Family Gem is an app for Android designed to manage family trees.
-It's completely free and open source.
+At the moment it's completely free and open source.

 ## Features
 With Family Gem you can: